-On a personal level, I would like to thank my family for their continuous support and tolerance.
-ABSTRACT organizational performance.
-This study develops a model to expand the scope of market orientation measurement to include business administration/economics students at the students indicates overall student market orientation at the Near East University is slightly high.
+Increasingly, research has established a relationship between market orientation and organizational performance.
+This study develops a model to expand the scope of market orientation measurement to include business administration/economics students at the Near East University as a stakeholder group.
+A survey of 48 undergraduate and graduate students indicates overall student market orientation at the Near East University is slightly high.
 This study provides significant implications for marketing education and educators.
 The issue of measuring student market orientation needs to be addressed and very serious consideration given to including such measurements in output assessment procedures for colleges of business administration.
 Measurement of student orientation should also included in measuring teaching effectiveness for individual marketing courses.